 Yes, MongoDB is a secure database that you can use for almost any purpose.
 It is a great alternative to Apache, DynamoDB, Redis, etc. Talking about security, you can use it to get things done for your projects.
 It takes several security measures to make things secure and safe for the users.

-If you take backups, then at the time you restore the most recent version, you can evaluate what data may have changed since the most recent backup and the time of the attack.
-For more, you may visit mongodb.com.
+If you take backups, when you restore the most recent version, you can evaluate what data may have changed between the most recent backup and the time of the attack.
+For more, visit mongodb.com.